mills32/PlayStation-Portable-h264-player/README.md

     A: CPU speed set to power save
     B: memory stick is too slow
     C: 60 fps videos set to bitratte bigger than 300-350kbps (depending on the sdcard/memory stick pressent)
-- PSP will hang at the end of the video (working on it).

 REPRODUCTOR DE VIDEOS H264 PARA PSP
 -----------------------------------